Eobion-Technologies/adsense/Attic/README.txt

 can specify a certain percentage of ad views will be assigned to the node author.
 The node types are also configurable.

+If you have the referral module installed, you can specify a percentage that goes to the author's referring user as well.

 Resources
 ---------
 You can read the module author's collection  of articles on resources for using